cynthialmy/cynthialmy.github.io/_posts/2026-01-27-policy-aware-factuality-assessment.md

 I built a proof-of-concept for policy-aware content moderation: a multi-agent pipeline where AI proposes, policy constrains, and humans decide.
 The demo is live at [llm-misinformation.streamlit.app](https://llm-misinformation.streamlit.app/).

 The system is intentionally scoped as a design exploration, not a production deployment.
 Its purpose is to validate a specific hypothesis: that separating factuality assessment from policy enforcement, and routing decisions by risk tier, produces fewer false positives than single-model classifiers or combined fact-check-and-enforce pipelines.
-This post walks through the design, the tradeoffs I encountered while building it, and the measurement framework I would use in production.

 ## The Core Design Principle